-Local community learning disability teams (CLDTs), who assess people's needs and help arrange housing, work, education and other day placements, will provide support to adults with learning disabilities and challenging behaviour.
-They will be involved in the transition to adult services.
-Education, health and social services should work together, with the person and their family to ensure a well planned transition.
+Local community learning disability teams (CLDTs) assess people's needs, and help arrange housing, work, education and other day placements.
+They include staff from health and social services, and will provide support to adults with learning disabilities and challenging behaviour.
+Health and social services should work together with the person and their family to ensure support and services are holistic and coordinated.

-Sometimes help is needed from a specialist 'behaviour support team' or equivalent.
+Sometimes help is needed from a specialist 'behaviour support team', or equivalent.

 This team includes, or works closely with, a range of professionals including clinical psychologists and psychiatrists who have expertise in understanding and assessing challenging behaviour.

-Speech and language therapists and occupational therapists should also be involved, to help teenagers find effective ways of communicating with the people around them.
+Speech and language therapists and occupational therapists should also be involved, to help people communicate effectively with those around them.